 As a small business owner, you’re probably intimately familiar with the feeling of always juggling endless tasks.
-Between administration, managing employees, marketing, chasing leads, taking care of clients, managing your web presence, and all the other activities that are necessary for business owners in our busy world, there’s hardly any time left to actually do whatever it is you started your business to do!
+Between administration, managing employees, marketing, chasing leads, taking care of clients, managing your web presence, and all the other activities that are necessary for business owners in our busy world, there’s hardly any time left to do whatever it is you started your business to do!

 17% of the time at work is lost with people simply looking for things they need to do their job.

 “Watch the little things; a small leak will sink a great ship.” – Benjamin Franklin

 When you consider the time taken for breaks, that percentage in real terms equates to about one full day of work time.
 It is spread out across tiny moments throughout every working week, but if you could add up all those wasted moments, you would find they are stealing a full day of productivity from each person at work.
 Dare I say it, even you!